everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * round - the round in which the game belongs, integer or null

 ## Team Stats object format
+Used to represent the results and stats for the team, for example, currently in the league table.

+Different teams use different sets of stats data.
+For example, while most leagues have Won, Loss and Draws, some leagues also have Overtime Loss and Overtime Won.
+The calculation of total points is also league-dependent.

+The Stats objects may include (league-dependant) the following data:
 * gp - games played, integer
 * w - won, integer
 * d - draws, integer
 * l - loss, integer
 * ol - overtime loss, integer
+* ow - overtime won, integer
 * gf - goals forward, integer
 * ga - goals against, integer
 * gd - goals differential, integer
 * pts - points, integer

+Note that gp = w + d + l + ol + ow and that gd = gf - gd.